 We are at war!
-Satan the devil hates us and wants to destroy us.
-We must be aware of our enemy’s weapons and tactics, because our spiritual life depends on it.
+Satan hates us and wants to destroy us.
+We must be aware of the devil’s devices, weapons and tactics, because our spiritual life depends on it.

 One of Satan’s strongest weapons is pride.
 Pride is always a danger, especially when things are going well, such as in times of peace and prosperity (Deuteronomy 8:11-17).